Chukak/containers/docs/stack.md

 ```

 ## Iterators
 The `Stack` class has iterators of stack.
-The iterators have the type `forward_iterator`.
+The iterators are `forward_iterator`.
 You can only increase the iterator.

 ### Use iterators
-To get the iterator on the first element in the stack, use the `begin()` method.
+To get the iterator on the first element of the stack, use the `begin()` method.
-Returns the iterator to the first element in stack.
-You can increase the iterator.
+Returns the iterator to the first element of stack.
+You can only increase the iterator.
 To get the iterator to the end of the stack, use the `end()` method.
-Don\`t increase the `end()` iterator!
+Don\`t increase and reduce the `end()` iterator!

 To get the type of iterators, use `Stack<...>::iterator` or use `auto`.
 For example:
 ```cpp